Ervadar/TheLastCityOnEarth/README.md

 The only thing you can do is to keep the shield alive for as long as possible.
 Difficulty also increases over time, so if you manage to survive more than 3 minutes you can consider yourself good.

+# How to run?
+Either download zipped release and run the program or download the source code and build a project for MSVC, then compile it.

 # Controls
 * Mouse - move cannon
 * LMB - shoot cannon